eren-bardak/RegressionAnalysis/README.md

 # RegressionAnalysis

-The source of the dataset is Kaggle.
-To access the data, please refer to this link: https://www.kaggle.com/datasets/mirichoi0218/insurance
+The source of the dataset is Kaggle: https://www.kaggle.com/datasets/mirichoi0218/insurance

 The dataset contains a total of 1,338 rows and includes both numerical and categorical predictor variables.
 The columns present are: age, sex, bmi, children, smoker, region, and charges.
 Below is an initial overview of the data: